fioprotocol/fips/fip-00XX.md

 # Specification
 ## Overview
-FIO Co-op is an on-chain incentive program in which end-users who register FIO Address or FIO Domain are awarded FIO Points (FIOPs).
-The earlier the registration is performed, the higher the amount of FIOPs awarded.
-After 3 years, FIOPs will no longer be awarded.

-Any time a fee is paid on FIO Chain, 20% is allocated to holders of FIOPs pro-rata.
-The payments continue indefinitely, even after new FIOPs are no longer being awarded.
+FIO Co-op is an on-chain incentive program in which end-users who register FIO Address or FIO Domain are granted FIO Points (FIOPs).
+The earlier the registration is performed, the higher the amount of FIOPs granted.
+Any time a fee is paid on FIO Chain, a percentage is allocated to holders of FIOPs pro-rata.

-## FIOP accrual
+## FIOP grants
-FIOPs are awarded when a FIO Address or FIO Domain is registered and are permanently attached to the Non-fungible Token (NFT) being registered, irrespective of which FIO Public Key is indicated as the owner of the NFT.
-However the account paying for the registration may choose not to award FIOPs to the NFT.
+FIOPs are granted when a FIO Address or FIO Domain is registered and are permanently attached to the Non-fungible Token (NFT) being registered, irrespective of which FIO Public Key is indicated as the owner of the NFT.
+However, the account paying for the registration may choose not to grant FIOPs to the NFT.
 This may be used by any entity which pays for FIO Addresses for its users and does not want to increase a risk of a sybil attack.
-FIOPs are not awarded on renewals or bundle transaction purchases.
+FIOPs are not granted on renewals or bundle transaction purchases.

-FIOPs (P) are accrued according to this formula:
+Amount of FIOPs (P) granted is determined by this formula:

 ***P = (F/f)(1 - r)<sup>x</sup>***

 where:
 * ***f*** - Current register_fio_address fee
 * ***F*** - Fee paid for FIO Address or FIO Domain Registration
-* ***r*** - Percent decay per second
+* ***r*** - *Percent decay per second*: 0.000002%
 * ***x*** - Seconds since program launch

 #### Registrations before program launch